-The Independent Directors receive Directors' fees in accordance with their representation and contributions on the Board and various Board Committees, taking into account factors such as effort and time spent, as well as the general corporate responsibilities, risks and obligations of the Directors.
+The Non-Executive Non-Independent Chairman and Independent Directors receive Directors' fees in accordance with their representation and contributions on the Board and various Board Committees, taking into account factors such as effort and time spent, as well as the general corporate responsibilities, risks and obligations of the Directors.
 The Company recognises the need to pay competitive fees to attract, motivate and retain Directors without being excessive to the extent that their independence might be compromised.
 Directors' fees are recommended by the Board for approval at the Company's AGM.

-At an extraordinary general meeting of the Company held on 29 April 2015, the Company adopted the new Atlantic 2015 Employee Share Option Scheme (the "Atlantic 2015 ESOS"), Atlantic 2015 Performance Share Plan (the

-"Atlantic 2015 PSP") and the Atlantic 2015 Restricted Share Plan (the "Atlantic 2015 RSP") (collectively, the "2015 Schemes") in substitution of the Atlantic Employee Share Option Scheme (the "Atlantic 2008 ESOS"), the Atlantic Performance Share Plan (the "Atlantic 2008 PSP") and the Atlantic Restricted Share Plan (the "Atlantic 2008 RSP") which were terminated.
+At an extraordinary general meeting of the Company held on 29 April 2015, the Company adopted the new Atlantic 2015 Employee Share Option Scheme (the "Atlantic 2015 ESOS"), Atlantic 2015 Performance Share Plan (the "Atlantic 2015 PSP") and the Atlantic 2015 Restricted Share Plan (the "Atlantic 2015 RSP") (collectively, the "2015 Schemes") in substitution of the Atlantic Employee Share Option Scheme (the "Atlantic 2008 ESOS"), the Atlantic Performance Share Plan (the "Atlantic 2008 PSP") and the Atlantic 2008 PSP") and the Atlantic Restricted Share Plan (the "Atlantic 2008 RSP") which were terminated.
 The details of the new 2015 Schemes are set out in the circular to shareholders of the Company dated 14 April 2015 in relation to the proposed adoption of the 2015 Schemes.

-No share options and share awards have been granted under the 2015 Schemes in FY2022 and no outstanding share options in FY2022.
+No share options and share awards have been granted under the 2015 Schemes in FY2023 and no outstanding share options in FY2023.